 Ricardo Cespedes, OF, Batavia Muckdogs (now on Greensboro Grasshoppers, Full Season A)

 Cespedes had a short 5 game stint with the Muckdogs before being promoted to Full Season Greensboro in the South Atlantic League.
 Cespedes came over to the Marlins in a 2017 trade deadline deal that sent MLB reliever AJ Ramos to the New York Mets.
 Nearly 21 years old, Cespedes ranked 29th overall on the Marlins 2018 preseason list (and looks to have slipped slightly on Stoffer Cochran’s upcoming Marlins midseason Top 50).
 Cespedes impressed with this line drive single against Auburn early in the season.

-Ben covers the New York Penn League and New York Mets minor league baseball for Prospects1500.
-Ben is a Massachusetts native and Red Sox fan now living in Upstate New York, a haven for taking in Short Season A Ball, AA, and AAA games.
+Ben covers the Red Sox and Dynasty/Fantasy baseball content for Prospects1500.
+Ben is a Massachusetts native and Red Sox fan now living in Upstate New York.
 Ben has played fantasy baseball for over 15 years and is involved in multiple dynasty leagues, including Scott Greene's Diamond Duos 4.
 Ben broke into baseball writing with the great support of Mark Nikolov as a team writer at realmccoyminors.com, and has also contributed to notesfromthesally.com.
 Follow Ben on Twitter @TBDubbs11 for player video and dynasty baseball content.